What are Graph Neural Networks, and how do they work?

 Why not CNN?

-The primary benefit of GNN is that it is capable of doing tasks that Convolutional Neural Networks (CNN) are incapable of performing.
-Convolutional neural networks are used to handle tasks such as object identification, picture categorization, and recognition.
-CNN accomplishes this through the use of hidden convolutional layers and pooling layers.
+The primary benefit of GNN is its capability to perform tasks that Convolutional Neural Networks (CNN) cannot.
+In contrast, CNN excels in tasks such as object identification, image categorization, and recognition, achieved through hidden convolutional layers and pooling layers.

 CNN is computationally challenging to perform on graph data because the topology is very arbitrary and complicated, implying that there is no spatial locality.
 Additionally, there is an unfixed node ordering, which complicates the use of CNN.